cspamsky/quatrix/README.md

 **Quatrix** is a premium, high-performance web-based management platform designed for **Counter-Strike 2** dedicated servers.
 Built with a focus on **native performance**, Quatrix allows you to deploy, manage, and monitor your servers directly on your host machine with an industry-leading user interface.

 > [!WARNING]
-> **Work in Progress:** This project is currently under active development.
-Some features may be incomplete or contain stability issues.
+> **Development Stage:** This project is built with **Vibecoding** and is currently in the active development phase.
+Some features may be incomplete or contains stability issues.

 ![Quatrix Dashboard](screenshots/dashboard.png)